neurotype

 How is this different from Myers-Briggs or the Enneagram? +

-Most personality tools measure your software — preferences, habits, learned behaviors.
-The Neurotype Assessment measures your hardware: how your brain processes sensory input, allocates attention, and manages energy.
-MBTI sorts you into one of 16 boxes based on binary preferences.
-The Enneagram doesn't distinguish biological baseline from acquired patterns.
-The Neurotype Assessment measures 6 continuous biological dimensions informed by peer-reviewed neuroscience, and tells you not just what you are, but what it costs you to operate.
+Most personality tools look at your software: preferences, habits, learned behavior.
+The Neurotype Assessment asks about your hardware, meaning how your brain handles sensory input, attention, and energy.
+MBTI sorts you into one of 16 boxes based on binary preferences, and the Enneagram doesn't separate your baseline from your learned patterns.
+This assessment maps six continuous dimensions informed by peer-reviewed neuroscience, and it reports what your configuration costs you to run, not just which box you land in.

 Does this use AI? +